Control Pack agent's code

 The Java agent is also configured through the wizard, which will generate a ZIP file.
 Inside that bundle, you will find at least two files:

 Even after the agent is compiled, the non-precompiled source code is always accessible in the wizard.
-This allows you to inspect the agent’s capabilities, understand how it works, and make any modifications you need.
+This allows you to inspect the agent’s capabilities, understand how it works, and make any modifications you might need.&#x20;

 This combination of precompiled binaries and accessible source code ensures that Control Pack is both user-friendly for quick deployment and flexible for advanced customization.